Calprotectin, from the very beginning…

 4. At the end, the test result is displayed in µg/g.
 The Quantum Blue® Reader is ready for the next sample.

-When testing volumes are low or a rapid indication of the calprotectin level is required, the Quantum Blue makes an excellent solution that can be performed in either the clinic or the laboratory setting:
+When testing volumes are low or a rapid indication of the calprotectin level is required, the Quantum Blue makes an excellent solution:

 The Quantum Blue reader is also an ideal solution for private gastroenterology clinics enabling discussions to take place on an appropriate investigative or treatment pathways immediately (IBS or IBD), alleviating anxiety and meeting patient expectations of immediate results from private consultation.

-Quantum Blue is also available for Calprotectin in Serum and therapeutic drug and antibody monitoring for infliximab and adalimumab.
+Quantum Blue is also available for faecal pancreatic elastase and therapeutic drug and antibody monitoring for infliximab and adalimumab.

 Bristol Zoo Gardens is a conservation and education charity founded by Henry Riley, a local physician and is the fifth…